madhunadhgurram/Decoding_the_Language_of_Hands/README.md

-# --->>  Decoding the Language of Hands - Machine Learning in Sign Language  <<---
+# -> Decoding the Language of Hands - Machine Learning in Sign Language <-

-# Implementation Video of the Project:-
+# Working Demonstration of the project-
 * Complete Working of the Project with Conversion of Hand Signs from Datasets to Text from Image Module (Static), Webcam Access (Dynamic) Can be Seen by the following Implementation Video.

 https://github.com/MadhuNadhGurram/Decoding_the_Language_of_Hands-Machine_Learning_in_Sign_Language/assets/84019306/fedb2396-6ce0-4345-8400-d02e7d3861fd

-# Abstract of the Project
+# Abstract
 A comprehensive solution aimed at revolutionizing communication for deaf and  mute individuals, particularly in critical situations.
 We address the communication gap through a groundbreaking vision-based technique for hand gesture recognition.
 The core of our system lies in real-time hand gesture tracking libraries.
 These libraries are empowered by the YOLO (You Only Look Once) object detection algorithm, renowned for its accuracy.
 This translates to a system that can precisely identify and classify the various signs used in sign language.
 Unlike traditional methods that may require specialized equipment or specific environments, our vision-based approach boasts superior adaptability.
 Deaf and mute users can effectively convey messages in diverse settings, ensuring clear and unhindered communication regardless of the situation.

 Our project transcends mere gesture recognition.
 We seamlessly integrate cutting edge voice conversion technologies, including a Text-to-Speech (TTS) system.
 This crucial step bridges the gap between sign language and spoken communication.
 The identified signs are translated into human-hearable voice (typically English), enabling effective interaction with individuals unfamiliar with sign language.
 This fosters a more inclusive environment where everyone can participate in the conversation.
 In essence, this project that leverages the power of vision technology to break down communication barriers for deaf and mute individuals.
 By offering a system that combines accurate gesture recognition with real-time voice conversion, we pave the way for a more connected society where everyone has a voice.